Diabetic retinopathy (kinonga karu nā te matehuka) is damage to the retina, a structure at the back of your eye, which is caused by diabetes.

 - Quality standards for diabetes care toolkit Ministry of Health, NZ, 2014

-- Diabetic retinopathy screening in New Zealand requires improvement: results from a multi-centre audit, Australian & NZ Journal of Public Health, 2012
+- Diabetic retinopathy screening in NZ requires improvement: results from a multi-centre audit, Australian & NZ Journal of Public Health, 2012

 - Management of diabetic retinopathy NZ Society for the Study of Diabetes and Ministry of Health, NZ, 2021